Top 10 Year End Tax Planning Tips

 Family income splitting

 Business owners (and even rental property owners) may have an opportunity to split income with family members.
 Planning is required to properly execute a tax plan that includes family members.
-If reasonable salaries are declared, source deductions are likely due by January 15th, 2022.
-Special rules may apply to dividends paid to family members and your CPA will need to be consulted.
+If reasonable salaries are declared, source deductions are likely due by January 15th, 2024.
+Special rules may apply to dividends paid to family members and we will need to be consulted.

 Passive income and small business deduction

 Some business owners who have active business income and passive investment income in their corporations risk losing their small business deduction if their passive income exceeds $50,000 and will completely lose the deduction if passive income exceeds $150,000.
 This is a good time to review your passive income and consider triggering gains or losses to maximize your access to the small business deduction.

 Well, that's my Top 10 Year End Tax Savings Tips for my clients and others.
 Some are easy and some are very complex.
 Either way, we are always here to help navigate the tax world.